Credit Card Debt Relief

 How Much Can You Save with Debt Settlement?

 Creditors are often willing to make considerable concessions through debt settlement.
-This way, they can recover money from debtors they could not get back otherwise.
+Through debt settlement, they can recover money from debtors they could not get back otherwise.

 How much can you save with debt settlement?
 To illustrate, consider Dan's story.*